 sudo sh -c 'echo deb http://pkg.jenkins.io/debian-stable binary/ > /etc/apt/sources.list.d/jenkins.list'

 After that the Jenkins repository is enabled, update the apt package list and install the latest version of Jenkins:

 sudo apt update sudo apt install jenkins

-Once we have done with the installation, we have to enable and start the Jenkins service with the following commands:
+Once we have done the installation, we have to enable and start the Jenkins service with the following commands:

 sudo systemctl enable jenkins sudo systemctl start jenkins